Prenauer/SAMBA/README.md

 ## SAMBA
 CRISPR Screen analysis with moderated Bayesian statistics and aggregated gene scoring (SAMBA).

-This analysis algorithm employs negative binomial generalized linear models (GLMs) to fit CRISPR screen data, and it analyzes guide-level enrichment/depletion using moderated Bayesian statistics and quasi-likelihood F tests.
-Gene-level scores are then calculated as a modified weighted sum and compared with randomized null distribution to calculate enrichment and depletion statistics for the screen.
+This analysis algorithm fit CRISPR screen data with negative binomial generalized linear models (GLMs) with guide-wise quasi-dispersion estimates using empirical Bayes moderation.
+The posterior Bayesian estimates for each guide are then used to calculate gene-level scores, which are modified weighted sum algorithm.
+P values are calculated for each gene, based on the distribution of scores that are generated from scrambled sets of guides (dummy genes).

 ## Install